 Add Schizandra berries to the water.
 Cover or seal and let sit overnight in the refrigerator.
 Stir or shake several times while the berries are steeping.
 When ready to serve, slice or cube fruit and mix with the Schizandra water.
 Stir in the honey and let sit before serving cold.
 (A traditional spring variation of this is called jindallae hwachae and has edible azalaeas taking the place of the sliced fruit in the recipe above.)

 In the United States, Chang Farm near Amherst, Massachusetts sells a Schizandra-berry juice marketed as Chiberry.
 The beautiful rosy-colored juice is a light, tart beverage refreshing beverage that I personally enjoy (bear in mind I also love unsweetened cranberry and pomegranate juice especially if mixed with orange juice).
-Both Koreans and Chinese also enjoy Schizandra as a tea either as a solo ingredient or mixed with other black or green tea leaves.
+Both Koreans and Chinese also enjoy Schizandra as a tea either as a solo ingredient or mixed with black or green tea leaves.

 One recipe for plain Schizandra tea is: